molevol-ub/Dysdera_silvatica_genome/README.md

 sequence_10010  500     12713   1       repeat_1        -       -       -       449     1347    898
 ```

-### high_coverage_islands2bed.pl

-This script converts outfile from high_coverage_islands.pl into bed format for further analysis and intersection of annotation with the structural and functional annotation.
+Then, using the script high_coverage_islands2bed.pl, we convert outfile from high_coverage_islands.pl into bed format for further analysis and intersection of annotation with the structural and functional annotation.

     bash$ perl ./Dysdera_silvatica_genome/perl/high_coverage_islands2bed.pl